-Students must submit an application for graduation two semesters before the term they anticipate graduating.
+Students must apply for graduation two semesters before the term they anticipate graduating.
 Once the University Registrar has verified that all requirements for graduation have been satisfied, the student's record will be processed for graduation for the term in which requirements are completed.
-Graduation dates are at the end of the fall, spring, and summer semesters, as well as the end of Mayterm and the end of the ten-week summer term (July).
+Graduation dates are at the end of the fall, spring, and summer semesters, as well as the end of May-term and the end of the ten-week summer term (July).